 Properly leveling your Class C doesn’t necessarily mean you’ll be stuck getting down on your hands and knees in the rain setting leveling boards.
 After-market leveling systems not only level your motorhome with ease, they also provide your coach with something a leveling board can’t achieve – stability.

-“The advantages to having levelers on your Class C motorhome are really the same as having levelers on a 40-foot diesel pusher,” says Jamey Lehman of Equalizer Systems in Elkhart, IN.
+“The advantages to having levelers on your Class C motorhome are really the same as having levelers on a 40-foot diesel pusher,” says Jamey Lehman of Equalizer Systems in Elkhart, Indiana.
 “Your coach will always be level and solid.
 If a Class C has one or more slide outs, having a hydraulic leveling system will make settling in the campground much more enjoyable.
 No longer will RVers require boards, blocks, rocks or whatever they may have used in the past to get level.”

 If you’ve ever walked through your motorhome and felt it was more like a ship at sea, you won’t find that unwelcome pitch-and-roll effect when there are four stable “feet” planted firmly on the ground.